Youth and Adult Training

 The courses include principles of sailing, with an emphasis on boat and water safety.
 Everything from proper flotation devices to righting of capsized boats is included.
 Sailors learn skills through games, activities, and fun times on the water.

-Although children will primarily be sailing the Optimist, they may also have the opportunity to sail our Kolibris and the Hobie Wave.
+Although children will primarily be sailing the Optimist, they may also have the opportunity to sail our other double-handed boats and the Hobie Wave (a catamaran).
 Boats sailed will depend on the size and ability of the child as well as the wind conditions.

 The Optimist, a very stable small boat with a single sail, is the perfect small boat for children ages 6 - 15 to learn to sail, increase their confidence, physical literacy and develop strong racing skill that will carry them onto other fleets as they age out of the Optimist.
 Initially they sail with one or 2 other children, and then soon be able to sail on their own.